 About KRISTEN WILBUR

-Kristen Wilbur is a Director at Schellman, with over 10 years of experience in providing IT attestation and compliance services.
+Kristen Wilbur is a Principal at Schellman, with over 10 years of experience in providing IT attestation and compliance services.
 Kristen has evaluated risk and controls for Global 1000, Fortune 500, and regional companies during the course of her career with a strong focus in the technology sector.
 Kristen currently leads the New York City practice at Schellman where she specializes in SOC 1, SOC 2, ISO 27001, and HIPAA reporting.
 In her portfolio she also oversees large scale engagements that include assessments around FedRAMP, HITRUST, and Privacy.
 Kristen has a strong passion for giving back and recently helped to establish the corporate social responsibility program at Schellman called SchellmanCARES.